YuvrajSingh-mist/LeChat/README.md

 # Introducing StoryMoE - A Smaller MoE based Language Model for Bedtime Stories!

-- So, I trained a MoE based a 124M (8x12M) architecture I coded from ground up to build a small instruct model, going through the below-mentioned stages from scratch.
+- So, I trained a MoE based a 124M (8x12M) architecture I coded from ground up.
 - Trained on TiyStories dataset form HuggingFace consisting of 1M texts for a total of 14000 steps